Mikasuru/Mikasuru/README.md

 ### My hobbies
 - 🎮: Gaming
-- 📺: Watching Anime (my favorite anime is JoJo and my favorite character is DIO)

 ### Donate me
 If you want to support me, You can donate me by using this link: